commerce-docs/devdocs-theme/example/subpage/config.md

 menu_order: 0
 ---

-## Configure the Magento application {#configuration}
+## Configure the Adobe Commerce application {#configuration}

-You can configure the Magento application in any of the following ways:
+You can configure the Adobe Commerce application in any of the following ways:

 *  General configuration